disequilibriums/writerbot-quickquide/sprints.md

 ![img](/img/1_sprint_start.png)

 2. You can select the length the sprint will run in minutes.
-If you click the "+4 more text", you can add additional settings:
+If you click ***+4 more***, you can add additional settings:

 ![img](/img/1b_sprint_start.png)